zearp/OptiHack/docs/OptiGuide/installation.md

 The main difference between the installers is that one will require a working internet connection and needs to download about 12GB of data.
 Since my internet connection sucks and I often do clean installs I prefer having a full installer.
 Both will work with the repo's EFI.

-If you don't have a working macOS and also have no access to a real Mac to make the installer I suggest setting up a VM/KVM using one of the many solutions.
-You can have a working Catalina up and running within an hour.
-It might not be super fast but for the purpose of making an installer it works great.
-I ould suggest either [this](https://github.com/foxlet/macOS-Simple-KVM) or [this](https://github.com/kholia/OSX-KVM).
-The former is old but still works.
+If you don't have a working macOS and also have no access to a real Mac to make the installer I suggest setting up a VM or KVM, when using a KVM solution you can have a working macOS installation up and running within an hour.
+It might not be fast enough for normal usage but for the purpose of making an installer it works great.
+I would suggest either [this](https://github.com/foxlet/macOS-Simple-KVM) or [this](https://github.com/kholia/OSX-KVM).
+The former is old but still works and is very easy to use.

 ## Making the installer
 Now you have access to a working macOS we're going to download the macOS installer.
 You can use the App Store for it but you can also use a tool that doesn't require you to sign in with your Apple ID.
 I like to use [GibMacOS](https://github.com/corpnewt/gibMacOS) but there are other tools out there too.
-Once you got the macOS installer installed you should have a new application called ```Install macOS Monterey``` or whatever version you downloaded.
+Once you got the macOS installer installed you should have a new application called ```Install macOS Monterey``` or whatever version you downloaded in your ```Applications``` folder.
 We can now make the installer with the following steps:

 Insert a usb stick and open the ```Disk Utility``` app.
 In the top menu go to ```view``` and select ```Show All Devices```.
 Now select your usb stick in the left sidebar.
-Select the device not any partitions it may have.
+Select the device not any of the partitions it may have.
 Click the erase button and format it as ```Mac OS Extended (Journaled)``` with a ```GUID``` scheme.
+Don't change the name from ```Untitled``` and if its named different name it ```Untitled``` or adjust the name in the next command.

-Open the ```Terminal``` app and type ```cd``` follow by a space and then drag the macOS installer app into the terminal window and press enter.
+Open the ```Terminal``` app and type ```cd``` followed by a space, then drag the macOS installer app from ```Applications``` into the terminal window and press enter.

-Next run the following command: ```sudo ./Contents/Resources/createinstallmedia --volume /Volumes/Untitled --nointeraction``` -- it will now create the installer
+Next run the following command: ```sudo ./Contents/Resources/createinstallmedia --volume /Volumes/Untitled --nointeraction``` -- it will now create the installer.

 While thats doing its thing lets download the following: